 - Ask other bloggers to consider reviewing your site

 - Offer your content as a resource to others

 - Get listed on directories

-By following this Ultimate Local SEO Cheat Sheet for Small Businesses you will be able to increase your ranking within search engines and gain more significant conversions.
+By following this Ultimate Local SEO Cheat Sheet you will be able to increase your ranking within search engines and gain more significant conversions.

-Thanks for reading and learning more about the Ultimate Local SEO Strategies for small local businesses.
+Thanks for reading and learning more about the Local SEO Cheat Sheet for small local businesses.
 If you found this article useful please leave a comment or follow us on YouTube or social media!